Learn from some of our Supportive Employers about the benefits of employing Reservists.

 Andrew Ramsay - NT Cricket Chief Executive Officer

-Chief Executive Officer of Northern Territory Cricket Andrew Donnelly with Alan Alwood of Defence Reserves Support Council - Launceston in the back of an MRH90.
+Chief Executive Officer of Northern Territory Cricket Andrew Ramsay with Alan Alwood of Defence Reserves Support Council - Launceston in the back of an MRH90.

-Chief Executive Officer of Northern Territory Cricket Andrew Donnelly with Wing Commander Smith, Commanding Officer at Airfield Williamson during Exercise Precision Support 2011.
+Chief Executive Officer of Northern Territory Cricket Andrew Ramsay with Wing Commander Smith, Commanding Officer at Airfield Williamson during Exercise Precision Support 2011.

 Northern Territory Cricket (NT Cricket) is the peak body for cricket in the Top End, engaging approximately 13,000 Territorians in the sport annually.